-“Appellant committed the crime when he was out on bail in another wherein he has been convicted for murder.
-The earlier incident is totally unrelated to the circumstances of this case.
-The choice of acid does not disclose a cold-blooded plan to murder.
-The intention seems to have been severely injure or disfigure.
+“Crime was committed by Appellant when he was out on bail in another wherein he has been convicted for murder.
+Earlier incident is totally unrelated to circumstances of this case.
+Choice of acid does not disclose a cold-blooded plan to murder.
+Intention seems to have been to severely injure or disfigure.
 There appears to be no special reason that warrants an imposition of Death Sentence.
-We find that there is no particular depravity or brutality that warrants a classification of the case as rarest of the rare.
+We find no particular depravity or brutality that warrants a classification as ‘rarest of rare’.
 Appellant shall undergo Life Imprisonment.”

 – Hon’ble Justice S.A.
 Bobde, Yogendra v.
-The State of Madhya Pradesh, [Criminal Appeal Nos.
+State of Madhya Pradesh, [Criminal Appeal Nos.
 84-85 of 2019].

 “Kushal Rao v.
 State of Bombay, AIR 1958 SC 22 is a watershed Judgment on evidentiary value of Dying Declarations.”